Fort Morgan Historic Site & Gulf Shores AL: Fun For All

 If you’re visiting Orange Beach, Gulf Shores or even Dauphin Island in Alabama, make sure you put a visit to the Fort Morgan Historic Site on your must-see list.

-Visitors of all ages can spend hours exploring the maze of rooms in the fort, but the Fort Morgan Historic Site also features nature areas, a boat launch, picnic area, and beaches for relaxing or shell hunting.
+Visitors of all ages can spend hours exploring the maze of rooms in the fort, but the Fort Morgan State Historic Site also features nature trails, a boat launch, picnic area, and beaches for relaxing or shell hunting.

-If you’re looking for a unique destination, the Fort Morgan Historic Site and nearby Orange Beach and Gulf Shores AL will check all the boxes for a day of learning, exploring and entertaining everyone in the family.
+If you’re looking for a unique historical destination, the Fort Morgan Historic Site and nearby Orange Beach and Gulf Shores AL will check all the boxes for a day of learning, exploring, relaxing and entertaining.

 Why Is Fort Morgan AL Famous?